Dares (insect): Terraristic

 Five species can be found in the terrariums of lovers.
 Dares validispinus was first introduced in 1979 and was given PSG number 38 by the Phasmid Study Group.
 Dares verrucosus has been introduced several times since 1984 and was given PSG number 69.
 Since 1991 has been repeatedly imported Dares ulula listed under PSG number 117.
 It is considered the most delicate of the species in breeding.
 Similar or identical to Dares ulula is a breeding stock which is referred to as Dares spec.
-'Gunung Gading' after its locationin Sarawak.
+'Gunung Gading' after its location in Sarawak.
 In addition, under the PSG number 332, a species collected by Bragg and Paul Jenning in 2006 is in breeding, which is initially named Dares sp.
 'Crocker Range'.
 It was identified in 2014 by Thies Büscher as Dares murudensis described by Bragg in 1998 on the basis of a female.
 The fifth species, Dares philippinensis, has been kept and bred since around 2010/2011.
 She received the PSG number 331.

 Dares species only need small terrariums with high humidity and a substrate to lay their eggs.
 Almost all of them can be fed with leaves of bramble (blackberries) or oak.